 TUUC regularly offers information sessions and extended workshops or classes on being a Unitarian Universalist and a member at TUUC.

-Once a month, during the regular church year, TUUC offers one hour membership information sessions after the second service.
+At least every other month during the regular church year, TUUC offers one hour membership information sessions after the second service.
 A light lunch is generally served.
-This spring Membership Information Sessions are being offered on February 11, March 18, April 8, and May 20.
+The Membership Information Sessions are being offered on October 6, November 10, January 12, March 8 and May 3.

 For those wanting a more in-depth exploration of these topics a 5-session UU class is generally held in October.
 This program gives newcomers, new members and long-timers alike the opportunity to learn more about our faith tradition and how it is practiced at TUUC.
 During the program, we explore the topics of theology and worship, our Unitarian Universalist roots, our philosophies of religious education and social justice, how we govern ourselves, and membership.
 Because of the amount of group interaction and sharing, the end result is not only an increase in knowledge and insight about our faith but also the formation of new relationships.